TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/GOLANG-MUX/README.md

 ![REST API GOlang](https://raw.githubusercontent.com/TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/main/images/go-mux-1.png)

-## What all end points will available?
+## What all endpoints will available?

 The App has a few Endpoints